venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/Instructions/Labs/LAB_02a-Manage_Governance_via_Azure_Policy.md

 1. In the Azure portal, search for and select **Policy**.

 1. In the **Authoring** section, click **Assignments**.

-1. In the list of assignments, click the ellipsis icon (3 dots) in the row representing the **Require Role tag with UCID value <6+2>policy** policy assignment and use the **Delete assignment** menu item to delete the assignment.

 1. Click **Assign policy** and specify the **Scope** by clicking the ellipsis button and selecting the following values: